 - 1. The RPA/s will not be fitted with a DAA system. - 2.
 No RPA Traffic Management system will be in operation. - 3.
 RPA to RPA conflicts are not considered. - 4.
-A 1:1 buffer will be applied to the operation. - 5.
 The operator will have an Emergency Response Plan (ERP).

-Before proceeding with the BVLOS Standard Scenario Application for BVLOS Operations near Vertical Objects with a Sparsely Populated Ground Environment (AU-STS 2), you should refer to the Standard Scenario Application and Documents - Guidance Material.
+Before proceeding with the BVLOS Standard Scenario Application for BVLOS Operations near Vertical Objects with a Controlled Ground Environment (AU-STS 1), you should refer to the Standard Scenario Application and Documents - Guidance Material.